tmiddlet2666/coherence-grafana-metrics/README.md

 * [Coherence Operator GitHub Page](https://github.com/oracle/coherence-operator)
 * [Coherence Operator Metrics Documentation](https://oracle.github.io/coherence-operator/docs/2.1.0/#/metrics/010_overview)

-> Note: These will work for Coherence versions 12.2.1.4.0 and above.
+> Note: These will work for Coherence CE versions 14.1.1-0-1 and above.

 If you notice any errors in this documentation, please raise a P/R or issue.